rackerlabs/support-how-to/content/how-to/create-a-dns-server/index.md

 . . .
 ```

 Now you have a forwarding DNS server in place.
+Save and close the file.

-## Check your configuration files and restart the service
+### Check your configuration files and restart the service

+Use the following instructions to check your configuration files and restart the service:

+#### 1. Check the configuration files

-### 1. Use Bind’s tools to check the syntax of your configuration files:
+Use the Bind tools to check the syntax of your configuration files:

 ```sh
 sudo named-checkconf
 ```

-When no syntax errors were find in the configuration, no output will appear.
+If the review process finds no syntax errors, no output appears.

-If syntax errors show in your configuration files, you will be notified to the
+If configuration file has syntax errors, the output shows the
-error and line number, go back and correct the errors.
+error and line number.
+Edit the file and correct the errors.

+Save and close the file when you are finished.
+Recheck the syntax.

+#### 2. Restart the service

-### 2. Restart the Bind daemon to implement your changes:
+Use the following command to restart the Bind daemon to implement your changes:

 ```sh
 sudo service bind9 restart
 ```

-Save and close the file when you are finished.

-## Conclusion
+### Conclusion

 You should now have either a caching or forwarding DNS server configured to serve your clients.
 This can be a great way to speed up DNS queries for the machines you are managing.